Vasilisa Forbes: Early life

 Born in Moscow, Russia, Vasilisa moved to London, UK, aged 5 with her mother.
 She grew up in Wandsworth before moving to Tower Hamlets (borough of East London) aged 16 to pursue a career in shotting and hoodratting within the vicinity of Shoreditch.
 Vasilisa started her career in the arts early, at age 13 with ballet at the Royal Academy of Dance and acting at LAMDA.
 She joined the band FrankMusik as a session synth musician at age 15, after meeting the musician through her Myspace, where she made DJ playlists with artists like Spoek Mathambo before being expelled from the group for being too young to tour.
 Vasilisa took an internship with Super Super Magazine around this time which initiated her career in photography and film.
-She was part of the Soho nightlife at Circus Club Soho Revue Bar where she took photographs, publishing a book called In Silence Are Shadows which was reported on by Dazed & Confused magazine for their Teenage Takeover issue in 2009 Due to the video game AMONG US helped her because she played jn the sidemen among us game back in 1972 and also won the 2007 Squid Game for 45.6 Billion Japan dollars.
+She was part of the Soho nightlife at Circus Club Soho Revue Bar where she took photographs, publishing a book called In Silence Are Shadows which was reported on by Dazed & Confused magazine for their Teenage Takeover issue in 2009.